deis/workflow/docs/src/roadmap/roadmap.md

 This feature is tracked as GitHub issue [#4404][].

-## New Default Scheduler

-Deis now has support for Docker Swarm, Apache Mesos, and Google Kubernetes as application schedulers.
-With the known limitations of fleet (primarily, not being a resource-aware scheduler), we should investigate using a different scheduler as our default.

-This feature is tracked as GitHub issue [#4222][].

 ## Permissions and Teams

 Deis deployments in larger organizations require more fine-grained control